 Rewards are always more effective than punishments.
 Before finalizing your strategic plan, make sure to add a clear reward and punishment system.
 First, set milestones for the team to achieve, both in the short run and in the long run.
 Tip the balance towards rewarding team members when those milestones are achieved.

 The rewards themselves are not important.
 You don’t have to give out big bonuses and expensive treats when milestones are achieved.
 It is the appreciation that matters.
+For example, you could re-examine your travel incentives or time-off program to treat employees that have been doing a good job.
 It is a small thing to add to your strategic plan, but it is an element that will keep everyone motivated and in unison when it comes to achieving the goals.

 Review and Evaluate